 Our data covers projects auctioned between January 2017 and December 2022.
-For each auction, the data include the description of projects, location, the engineer's estimate of the total cost of the project, and the bids along with the identity of the firms.
-Moreover, our data include information from the Q&A forum: posted question, MDOT's answer, identity of the firm who posted the question, and the time question got posted.
-592 projects were advertised during the sample period, while we focus on 434 projects whose construction reports were available, which allow us to identify the type of construction of the projects.
+For each auction, it includes the project description, location, the engineer's estimate of the total cost of the project, and the submitted bids along with the identity of the bidding firms.
+Additionally, the dataset contains information from the Q&A forum, including the posted questions, MDOT's responses, identities of the firm who posted the questions, and the timestamps of the posts.
+During the sample period, 592 projects were advertised, while we focus on 434 projects whose construction reports were available, which allow us to identify the type of construction of the projects.

-2Costliness of entry into procurement auctions have been pointed out in the literature (e.g., Li & Zheng (2009)).
+$^4$ Costliness of entry into procurement auctions have been pointed out in the literature (e.g., Li & Zheng (2009)).

 Table 1 presents summary statistics of the auctions.
-The median engineer's estimate is around \$1.30 million, while the median winning bid is around \$1.22 million.
-In what follows, we will normalize the bids by the engineer's estimate.
-The median normalized winning bid is 3.5% lower than the engineer's estimate.
-MDOT may reject all the bids and 16 auctions experienced a rejection.3 On average, we have three entrants.
-We define potential entrants as a firm who has at least once entered into an auction within the same district \times type of construction pair during the sample period.
+The median engineer's estimate is approximately \$1.30 million, while the median winning bid is around \$1.22 million.
+For our analysis, we will normalize the bids by the engineer's estimate.
+The median normalized winning bid is 3.5% below the engineer's estimate.
+MDOT reserves the rights to reject all the bids, and 16 auctions during the sample period experienced such rejections.
+On average, we have three entrants.
+We define potential entrants as firms that entered in at least one auction within the same district × type of construction pair during the sample period.
 A typical auction has 12 potential entrants.
-We see some variety in the types of projects, where the most popular type is projects on overlay (18%).4 Projects are mostly equally spread across districts, while Great Falls has the largest share (26%).5
+Regarding the Q&A forum, we observe slightly fewer than one question per auction on average.
+There is some variety in the types of projects, with overlay projects being the most common (18%).
+Project distribution is relatively balanced across districts, although the Great Falls district accounts for the largest share (26%).